Nykenik24/LoveFlow/README.md

 # LoveFlow
 LoveFlow is an Event-Driven Architecture (EDA) implementation inside Love2d.
-LoveFlow allows for flexible customization of a message bus, controllable event handlers, publisher-subscriber systems and
+LoveFlow allows for flexible customization of a message bus, controllable event handlers, publisher-subscriber systems and more.

-LoveFlow is an implementation of Event-Driven Architecture inside the [Love2d game framework](https://love2d.org).

 #### _LoveFlow is currently work in progress, in a alpha state, waiting for more releases/updates is recommended_